Amanita caesarea: Description

-This mushroom has an orange-red cap, initially hemispherical before convex and finally flat.
-The surface is smooth, and margins striated, and it can reach 15 cm or rarely 20 cm in diameter.
-The free gills are pale to golden yellow, as is the cylinder-shaped stipe, which is 8–15 cm tall and 2–3 cm wide.
-The ring hangs loosely and is lined above and smooth below.
-The base of the stipe is thicker than the top and is seated in a greyish-white cup-like volva, which is a remnant of universal veil.
-The spores are white.
+This mushroom has an orange to red cap, initially hemispherical before convex and finally flat, reaching 20 cm in diameter.
+The surface is smooth, with striated margins.
+The gills are adnexed or free, close, and yellowish.
+The similarly colored (or slightly paler) stipe is 5–15 cm tall and 1.5–3 cm wide.
+The ring hangs loosely and is often striate.
+The base of the stipe is equal or bulged and seated in a white cup-like volva, a remnant of universal veil.
+The spores are white, producing a white to faintly yellow spore print.